-Tenyoh ( Ms. )
+Tenyoh ( she )

 Artist Statement

 It is difficult to illustrate human complexities artistically.
-However, I believe the messages that my art conveys are indispensable to society.
+However, the messages that my art conveys are indispensable to society.
 Our humanity cannot grow without opportunities to reflect upon ourselves.
 Art is my vehicle to communicate that.

 Bio